Midnight on the Firing Line: Commentary and reviews

 Jules-Pierre Malartre, writing in the science fiction review site, Den of Geek, is particularly impressed by Peter Jurasik's performance as Londo.
-Malartrre writes, "You simply have to love Jurasik for breathing so much life into Mollari with such memorable lines as: 'The Council?
+Malartre writes, "You simply have to love Jurasik for breathing so much life into Mollari with such memorable lines as: 'The Council?
 The Council can go to Hell.
 The emergency session can go to Hell.
 And YOU!
 You can go to Hell too!
-I-wouldn’t-want-you-to-feel-left-out!'
+I-wouldn't-want-you-to-feel-left-out!'

 Malartre comments on the dynamics between the characters of Londo and G'kar, noting that they will both undergo transformation throughout the course of the series, becoming the most nuanced and interesting characters in Babylon 5.
 He writes that their clash becomes central to the series' narrative, providing "a magnetic blend of humour, drama, and eventual brotherhood."
 He adds, "Their relationship provided some of the best character development moments and outstanding acting performances of the series."